Special Educational Needs and Disability Policy

 The SENDCO will keep updated on educational reforms and current practises relating to Special Educational Needs and Disabilities, and will share this information with staff.

-The Head teacher, Rebecca Chapman, is the designated teacher with safeguarding responsibility (DSL – Designated Safeguarding Leader).
+The Deputy Head teacher, Sally Wright, is the designated teacher with safeguarding responsibility (DSL – Designated Safeguarding Leader).